shramee/noir-v1-elgamal/README.md

 # ElGamal Cryptosystem on Elliptic Curve for Additive homomorphism

+The project includes description of math behind ElGamal, its adpatation to Elliptic curve groups and an implementation in Noir.

 ## 1. ElGamal on a Multiplicative group of integers

 _As described in https://en.wikipedia.org/wiki/ElGamal_encryption#The_algorithm_